Astronomers observe, research, and interpret astronomical phenomena to increase basic knowledge or apply such information to practical problems.

 They also like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.

-Astronomers job description, Astronomers salary, Astronomers information, what is the job of an Astronomer like, pros and cons about Astronomers, colleges and universities for Astronomers, is Astronomers the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Astronomers job description, Astronomers salary, Astronomers information, what is the job of an Astronomer like, pros and cons about Astronomers, colleges and universities for Astronomers, is Astronomers the right career for me, careers in Social Science and Humanities